 I wanted to write my required paper on The Once and Future King by T. H. White, but when I got odd looks I switched to Le Morte d’Arthur by Sir Thomas Malory.
 Success!

 On a gorgeous Saturday in June, I graduated with a bachelor of arts degree in English language and literature and no plan for Monday — or the future.
-I’m still working on one.
+I’m still working pretending to work on one.

-On weekends when I can, I point an iPhone (now a 14 Pro) and a Nikon D7100 with image sensor spots at nature and sometimes surprise myself.
+On weekends when I can, I point an iPhone 14 Pro and a Nikon D7100 with image sensor spots at nature and sometimes surprise myself.

 I support our National Parks and public lands.